abb3rrant/Unkn0wnC2/README.md

 ### Malleable Timing (stager / client / exfil)

 This project exposes several timing parameters that are intentionally malleable to tune stealth vs throughput.
-Defaults are set in build_config.json and in the Stager build defaults.
+These are adjusted through the Builder page within the Archon server's WebUI.

 Key parameters and defaults (units):